KabohaJeanMark/my_first_rails_app/README.md

 ## Built With
 - Ruby
+- Rails

 ### Prerequisites
-- A computer with ruby installed.
+- A computer with ruby and rails installed.

 ## Live Demo